Wrongful Death Lawyer Charlotte, NC

 What Are Common Forms of Wrongful Death Cases?

-What is Survival Action?
+What Is Survival Action?

 If you are speaking with a Charlotte wrongful death lawyer about your case, they may use or mention the term survival action as a means of approach.
 Survival action is another form of legal action you can take if a loved one has passed away Survival action specifically seeks out compensation for the pain and suffering on behalf of the deceased person.
 More specifically it seeks compensation for the pain and suffering that the deceased person faced from the date of the accident up until the date of their death.